ibm-cloud-docs/cis/cis-cli-plugin.md

 `--since`
 :   Start of time interval to query, defaults to until - 6 hours.
-    This should be an absolute timestamp that conforms to RFC 3339.
+    This value must be an absolute timestamp that conforms to RFC 3339.

 `--until`
 :   End of time interval to query, defaults to current time.
-    This should be an absolute timestamp that conforms to RFC 3339.
+    This value must be an absolute timestamp that conforms to RFC 3339.

 `--bytime`
 :   Analytics data for range applications grouped by time interval.